DenMutlu/AzureATK/README.md

 # AzureATK
 Azure Audit Toolkit is a process using Tools, process, docs to audit and review security configuration on Azure Tenant

+**Commmit For the Swiss Microsoft Security Summit coming the 29.05.2025**

 # Azure Security Configuration and Baseline Audit Methodology

 This methodology outlines a three-step process to review and audit Azure Security configurations and baselines.
 The process includes preparation, utilizing specific tools, and presenting the results.